FRSOURCE/tiny-carousel/packages/docs/guide/installation.md

 ```

 ::: tip
-For information about installing & configuring plugins - please find correct plugin page using the left-side navigation menu.
+For information about installing & configuring plugins - please find correct the plugin page in the "Usage" section of the left-side navigation menu.
 :::

 That’s it, now you can use core features of [Tiny carousel](../usage#core)!
 To learn how to use these - please head to the next chapter.